 I established W0m3nWh0HackM3lb0urn3 because I wanted a crew of hackers to hack with in real-life and not just over the internet.
 I wanted face-to-face connection and to learn quickly with people who could explain every step of why we’re running this command and using this program so I could understand deeply and that’s what W0m3nWh0HackM3lb0urn3 enables.
 I’ve got a history as a Social Anthropologist who loved teaching and what I learned from that experience is the best way to really comprehend something is to be able to explain it to someone else and we really encourage that way of learning in our sessions.

 We use a platform called Hack The Box which has lots of different vulnerable systems packaged up that we can choose in order to attack.
 We pick one each couple of months and go through a step by step process of learning how to hack into it, get into accounts that we shouldn’t have access to, accessing passwords we shouldn’t have knowledge of and finally taking full control of the system by getting what is called “root” or full privilege access.

 How do I sign up?

-Our next session is Thursday 5 September from 5:30 – 9pm in Melbourne’s CBD.
+Our next session is the first Thursday of the month from 5:30 – 9pm in Melbourne’s CBD.
 Get in touch with me, Brigitte Lewis on Twitter @briglewis for an invite to our Slack channel and the location.
 It doesn’t matter whether you’re a beginner or have been taking down boxes for years.
 W3 W@NT Y0U!
 LGBTI friends and allies very welcome.
 Please BYO Dinner, VirtualBox and Kali VM.

 Want more data?